-JOHN FREEBERG 1942 - 2020 - Obituary
+John Freeberg 1942 - 2020 - Obituary

-HOUTZDALE - John Thomas Freeberg, 78, of Houtzdale and a guest of Jefferson Manor, Brookville, passed away Wednesday, Aug.
-5, 2020 at the manor.
+John Thomas Freeberg, 78 of Houtzdale and a guest of Jefferson Manor, Brookville, passed away Wednesday August 5, 2020 at the manor.

 Born July 23, 1942 in Houtzdale, he was a son of Birger Axel and Marie Lydia (Williams) Freeberg.

-Every family was special and he was dedicated to the families he served for more than 35 years.
+Every family was special and he was dedicated to the families he served for over 35 years.

 He was a kind, caring, generous man, a great husband, dad and a loving pap.